viamrobotics/docs/docs/deeper-dive/robot-to-robot-comms.md

 In addition to gRPC, the RDK uses [WebRTC](https://webrtcforthecurious.com/) video and audio streams and data channels to enable peer to peer (P2P) communication between robot parts as well as SDKs and the Remote Control interface.

-An outline of how WebRTC is utilized lives [here](https://pkg.go.dev/go.viam.com/utils@v0.0.3/rpc#hdr-Connection), but in short, an RDK is always waiting on app.viam.com to inform it of a connection requesting to be made to it whereby it sends details about itself and how to connect on a per connection basis.
+An outline of how WebRTC is utilized lives at [https://pkg.go.dev/go.viam.com/utils@v0.0.3/rpc#hdr-Connection](https://pkg.go.dev/go.viam.com/utils@v0.0.3/rpc#hdr-Connection), but in short, an RDK is always waiting on app.viam.com to inform it of a connection requesting to be made to it whereby it sends details about itself and how to connect on a per connection basis.
 Once a connection is made, app.viam.com is no longer involved in any packet transport and leaves it up to the two peers to communicate with each other.